biof309/group-activity/Shu.md

 Miscellaneous arts & crafts

 # Fun Fact
-I used to have pet chickens!
+I used to have pet chickens.

 # Programming Background
 Some knowledge of R.